 Summer Happenings at The Broad: Oracle

 August’s Summer Happening is inspired by themes of globalization, surveillance and the underlying systems and forces at work in the world that make up the current exhibition Oracle.
 Oracle the Happening strives to reclaim that heightened experience and anxiety as artists pick up abundant stereotypes and play prophet, sage, historian and cheerleader.
 A Place to Bury Strangers performs what could be a soundtrack for the apocalypse, while Xiu Xiu make music for people opposed to and opposed by the horror and disquiet of life.
-Transformative performance artist Linda Mary Montano offers healings and blessings, and Keijaun Thomas will perform his work, “Distance is not Separation”.
+Transformative performance artist Linda Mary Montano offers healings and blessings, and Keijaun Thomas will perform her work, “Distance is not Separation”.
 The third-floor galleries will feature a Xenolalia room – the Christian missionary spirit gift or ability to speak in an unlearned language – with poets Raquel Gutiérrez, Elliot Reed and Lisa Teasley, and musicians Gabie Strong, Pauline Gloss and David Harrow.

 Set Times + Locations

 - 8 - 8:50 p.m. | Arshia Haq + Amy Alexander on the Plaza Stage

 - 8:45 - 9:15 p.m. | Linda Mary Montano + Ron Athey in the Plaza

 - 9 - 9:50 p.m. | Xiu Xiu on the Plaza Stage

 - 9:15 - 11:45 p.m. | Linda Mary Montano + Kae Whalen in the Lobby

 - 9:30 - 11:30 p.m. | The Xenolalia Room: Lisa Teasley + David Harrow, Raquel Gutierrez + Gabie Strong, and Elliot Reed + Pauline Gloss in Gallery 303